mlpack/examples/spam/tutorial.md

 In this tutorial, the mlpack command line interface will be used to train a machine learning model to classify SMS spam.
-It will be assumed that ML-Pack has been successfully installed on your machine.
+It will be assumed that mlpack has been successfully installed on your machine.
 The tutorial has been tested in a linux environment.